[Physics FAQ] - [Copyright]

 ch x = 1 + x2/2! + x4/4! + x6/6! + ...Set x = aT/c and, because x is small, drop all terms in the expansion of the hyperbolic cosine higher than x2.
 Further, remember that for all |x| < 1 we can write

 1/(1+x) = 1 − x + x2 − x3 + ... ,so that

-Sadly there are a few technical difficulties you will have to overcome before you can head off into space.
-One is to create your propulsion system and generate the fuel.
+Sadly, there are a few technical difficulties you will have to overcome before you can head off into space.
+One of these difficulties is creating your propulsion system and generating fuel.
 The most efficient theoretical way to propel the rocket is to use a "photon drive".
-It would convert mass to photons or other massless particles which shoot out the back.
+This would convert mass to photons or other massless particles which shoot out the back of the rocket.
 Perhaps this may even be technically feasible if we ever produce an antimatter-driven "graser" (gamma-ray laser).

 Remember that energy is equivalent to mass, so provided mass can be converted to 100% radiation by means of matter–antimatter annihilation, we just want to find the mass M of the fuel required to accelerate the payload m.
 The answer is most easily worked out by conservation of energy and momentum.